facelessuser/coloraide/docs/src/markdown/manipulation.md

 'rgb(255 127.5 0)'
 ```

-When doing so, keep in mind, the internal coordinate are being adjusted, and so they must be modified within the range
+When doing so, keep in mind, the internal coordinates are being adjusted, and so they must be modified within the range
 in which the values are stored, and for sRGB, it is in the range of \[0, 1\].

 If desired, the values can be modified with the `set` method.
 As these methods return a reference to the class, multiple